VayCay Couple

 Share on FacebookShare on Twitter

-What Dominican food is known for
+What is Dominican food known for?

-The Dominican dishes to know first
+The Dominican dishes to try first

 DishWhat it isBest for

-MofongoMashed fried plantain with garlic, usually served with pork, seafood or brothHeavier lunch or dinner
+MofongoMashed fried plantain with garlic, usually served with meat or seafoodLunch or dinner

 TostonesTwice-fried green plantainSide dish or snack